-Average CO2e emissions at minimum load (mtCO2e/MWh) \ 1 (allowance/mtCO2e) \ Greenhouse Gas Allowance Price (\$/start-up)
+Average $CO_2e$ emissions at minimum load (mt $CO_2e/MWh$ ) \ 1 (allowance/mt $CO_2e$ ) \ Greenhouse Gas Allowance Price (\$/start-up)

-Average CO2e emissions at minimum load (mtCO2e/MWh) = unit's average heat rate at minimum load (mmBTU/MWh) \ CO2e emission rate (mtCO2e/mmBTU).
+Average $CO_2e$ emissions at minimum load (mt $CO_2e/MWh$ ) = unit's average heat rate at minimum load (mmBTUMMBtu/MWh) \ $CO_2e$ emission rate (mt $CO_2e/mmBTUMMBtu$ ).

-Both the average heat rate and CO2e emission rate is submitted by the SC in the Master File.
+Both the average heat rate and $CO_2e$ emission rate is submitted by the SC in the Master File (see Section K.5).
 This applies for both gas fired and non-gas fired resources with a greenhouse gas compliance obligation.
-The CO2e emission rate must be authorized by the California Air Resources Board.
+The $CO_2e$ emission rate must be consistent with the rate used in reporting to the respective GHG regulation area regulatory body.
+The $CO_2e$ emission rate must be authorized by the California Air Resources Board.

 - 2. Multiply this cost by the resource Pmin to obtain a cost in \$/hr, - 3.
 For both gas fired and non-gas fired resources under the Proxy Cost Option, the CAISO calculates the cost in steps 1 and 2 and includes it in the Minimum Load Costs in accordance with Attachment G.2 of this BPM. - 4.
 For both gas fired and non-gas fired resources that are eligible for and have elected the Registered Cost Option, the CAISO calculates the cost in steps 1 and 2 and includes it in the projected proxy minimum load costs in accordance with Attachment G.1 of this BPM.
-The CAISO will not add a greenhouse gas cost to the minimum load cost value registered in Master
+The CAISO will not add a greenhouse gas cost to the minimum load cost value registered in Master File.

-File.
 Instead, the Scheduling Coordinator of any such resources should incorporate greenhouse gas allowance costs into their registered minimum load cost values.